bignerdranch/Freddy/README.md

 This struct conforms to the protocol `JSONDecodable`, which requires conforming types to implement the public `static` method `createWithJSON(_:) -> Result<T>` .
 This creates a `Person` instance from the given `JSON`.
 The example also makes use of computed type properties as well as the `map` and `flatMap` methods.
 You can read more about those methods in the [wiki](https://github.com/bignerdranch/Freddy/wiki/Methods-in-Result).

+Take a look at the framework's tests for further examples of usage.

 ## Documentation

 - [Wiki](https://github.com/bignerdranch/Freddys/wiki)